-If you don't use Setup Assistant to transfer information when you first start up, you can do it later using Migration Assistant.
+If you don't use Setup Assistant to transfer information when you first start up your computer, you can do it later using Migration Assistant.
+If the connection is terminated during migration, you can resume the migration at a later time using Migration Assistant on your MacBook Pro and your other Mac.
 Go to the Applications folder, open Utilities, and double-click Migration Assistant.